 When she's not at camp, Robynne enjoys playing board games, going for walks with her family dog, cooking and baking, singing, and playing the guitar.
 She loves learning about the way human minds work.

 Camp has the ability to provide a transformative experience to each individual camper that comes to our site.
-Mapes’ wish for the campers of 2018 is to see the potential of camp’s impact realized by each person that comes through our program.
+Mapes’ wish for the campers this summer is to see the potential of camp’s impact realized by each person that comes through our program.
 Her hope is that they can leave camp at the end of the week knowing more about themselves, the world, God, and living in community with others.

 Bridget “Minky” Tilly has worked at Cairn behind the scenes since 2007.
 She is often the first person you’ll talk to when you call.
 Bridget handles all registrations, can answer any questions or concerns you might have, and also deals with the finance for camp.
 She’s the “local” person with the contacts, having lived in Baysville for 20 years with her husband Dave, son Sam and her dog, Lucy.
 Camp staff see her as the camp mother and she adores them.

 Bridget has lived in Scotland, England, the US and here in Canada.
 Her professional background is project management, continuing education and training and human resources.
 She is a graduate of the University of Glasgow and has post grad diplomas from the Institute of Personnel Management.
 She has been a member of her local church, Bethune, since 1999.